Can you fly with a broken bone or fractured bone?

 If you need to bring crutches on the plane for support during your trip, you’ll need to let the airline or tour operator know.
 It’s likely that they’ll be stored in the hold with all other luggage whilst flying.
 This is something you should confirm with your airline.

 If you need a wheelchair, you should inform your airline as soon as possible.
-They can arrange a wheelchair at both ends, and there's usually no charge for this.
+They can arrange a wheelchair and extra assistance at both ends if necessary, and there's usually no charge.

 Flying with a broken arm in a cast